 We have successfully been selling the PCGrate

-for DOS, Windows 16-bit and Windows 32/64-bit all over the world for about 25 years.
-Since their commercial debut, we have sold more than 400 packages to recognized governmental and military laboratories, private companies, universities and research centers.
+for DOS, Windows 16-bit and Windows 32/64-bit all over the world for about 30 years.
+Since their commercial debut, we have sold about 500 packages to recognized governmental and military laboratories, private companies, universities and research centers.
 Our software is rather costly, but we believe it meets the diverse requirements imposed on diffraction gratings.
 People who deal with either diffraction gratings or grating-based devices and make wide use of the PCGrate software

 agree that the program is indispensable for the above-mentioned computations.

 At first, we distributed PCGrate

 programs via Optometrics Corp. (versions for DOS and earliest versions for Windows 16-bit) and later on, by way of a Russian company (more recent 16-bit versions for Windows).
 Since 1996 we have sold our versions for Windows 32-bit (PCGrate 2000 Series) and subsequent 16-bit versions through our US-located company International Intellectual Group, Inc. (I.I.G., Inc)

 .
 This company was founded by scientists and programmers for development and sale of specialized scientific software.

 In 2003 I.I.G., Inc. signed an exclusive agreement with the famous optical and physical software distributor Vanguard Information Co., Ltd.

 , for the promotion and sale of the PCGrate

 series in Taiwan.
 Vanguard Information Co., Ltd. aggressively promotes and sells EDA tools (e.g. Telecommunications and Photonics) in Taiwan.
 This is the third distribution agreement in the history of PCGrate

 sales.
 We are planning for further penetration to Pacific Rim market of science and technology.